+The movement is really about "My Future City.
+We have to change the way we change"

+- Bill Hutchison, 2018

+Outcomes for the Future', followed by a ranking of outcomes in priority order of importance for their future Smart City.
+The next step is to identify the actions that citizens and experts believe are necessary to achieve the outcomes.

 "Success in achieving the ideas and outcomes for an award-winning Smart City will then depend on Rethinking city governance, organizational structures and the redesign of relevant processes.
+The Intelligent Innovation Community Open Architecture (I-COA) provides the framework for all implementation initiatives that follow.
+The elements of the model are shown below.

+(Figure 1: i-Community Open Architecture Model)

+i-COATM: i-Community Open Architecture Model

-The Intelligent Innovation Community Open Architecture (I-COA povides the framework for all implementation initiatives that follow.
-The elements of the model are shown in the Figure.
-There is then a final ranking across all the prior rankings of the priorities from theme-based workshops and citizen outreach and this final ranking is best done by a specially created forty-person Smart City Advisory Council or Task Force that oversees the entire smart city strategic priority development.
-The Task Force should be chaired by the Mayor with a senior Councillor as Vice-Chair.
+There is then a final ranking across all the prior rankings of the priorities from theme-based workshops and citizen outreach and this final ranking is best done by a specially created fortyperson Smart City Advisory Council or Task Force that oversees the entire smart city strategic priority development.
+The Task Force should be chaired by the Mayor with a senior Councilor as Vice-Chair.
 The Task Force is comprised of seven active citizens and thirty-three senior experts and leaders from all relevant themes like health, environment, industry, social, cultural and a range of other themes.
 The senior leaders are not necessarily from the city, rather they are recognized leaders in their themes," said Hutchison.
 "This ultimate ranking of priorities then goes to City Council for their approval.
-We have used this proven process for twenty-five years because it establishes a lot of credibility with City Council, senior staff and the citizens," said Hutchison.
+We have used this proven process for twenty-five years because it establishes a lot of credibility with

+City Council, senior staff and the citizens," said Hutchison.
 The result is Council is on board with the program and future requests for investment are rarely delayed."

-"Our future success in Smart Cities will depend a great deal on community engagement, relevant education and training, inclusion and diversity, new employment and decent job creation all of which require more attention when planning our Smart Cities," said Hutchison.
+Our future success in Smart Cities will depend a great deal on community engagement, relevant education and training, inclusion and diversity, new employment and decent job creation all of which require more attention when planning our Smart Cities.
 "Rethinking is about 'Changing the Way We Change' and when it comes to creating Smart Cities, it means new processes, governance and organizational structures.
 Cities that succeed will achieve new levels of prosperity and convenience for their citizens and they will be attractive places to live, learn, work and play."

-SIMPLE IS THE NEW SMART PAUL DOWSETT, ARCHITECT, FOUNDER, SUSTAINABLE.TO As one of Canada's foremost thinkers and practitioners of sustainable architecture, Dowsett's guiding philosophy is that "Simple is the new Smart."
+SIMPLE IS THE NEW SMART

+PAUL DOWSETT, ARCHITECT, FOUNDER, SUSTAINABLE TO

+As one of Canada's foremost thinkers and practitioners of sustainable architecture, Dowsett's guiding philosophy is that "Simple is the new Smart."

 The key to sustainable design is putting an emphasis on proper planning in the design phase to ensure the "right amount of the right material is used in the right place."
 This means using the latest computer-driven technology, including Artificial Intelligence (AI), at the front-end of the design process-versus at the end-to fix the problems caused by poorly-considered design.
 It is more expensive to retrofit environmental or other benefits after the fact.

 Therefore, builders and property owners should invest extra planning time to ensure their designs are carefully thought through.
 This yields more cost-effective and resilient buildings with lower total life-cycle costs.

 "The essence of resilience is having materials, and building assemblies and forms, that do their job without the injection of energy."

 Use smart design to simplify your buildings and reduce reliance on mechanization.